Optimising Your Existing Heating System

 One of the simplest yet most effective ways to save is by carefully managing your heating controls.

-Turn Down the Thermostat: Reducing your main thermostat by just 1 °C can cut your heating bill by up to 10%, according to the Sustainable Energy Authority of Ireland (SEAI).
-Aim for a comfortable room temperature between 20°C and 21°C for main living areas, and slightly lower for hallways and bedrooms.
+• Turn Down the Thermostat: Reducing your main thermostat by just 1°C can cut your heating bill by up to 10%, per SEAI guidelines.
+Target temperatures between 20°C-21°C for living areas with lower settings for hallways and bedrooms.

 2. Service Your Boiler Annually